 Let them plan before

-The weekend before the yes week, I asked him to write down a list of all the things he wanted to do.
+The weekend before the say yes to everything challenge, I asked him to write down a list of all the things he wanted to do.
 I didn’t get involved at all, now trust me, that was super hard.
 So he came up with:

 - Playing on prodigy! (this one really surprised me, as I had already said it didn’t need to be educational!)